 Cohen's recent presentations include, NEMATYC Presenter, "Tablet PCs in the Mathematics Classroom," Manchester, NH, 2009; NHTI Presenter, "Tablet PCs in the Mathematics Classroom," Concord, NH 2009 and ICTCM Presenter, "Teaching Mathematics On-line: Challenges and Solutions," New Orleans, LA, 2009.

-An associate professor of mathematics at SNHU since 2009, Dr. Susan D'Agostino designed the Mathematics Major, Applied Mathematics Minor and Mathematics Minor.
-D’Agostino also designed and teaches mathematics courses including Calculus I, Calculus II, Applied Statistics, Discrete Mathematics, Applied Linear Algebra, Advanced Linear Algebra, Real Analysis, Regression Analysis, Error-correcting Codes, Topology and The Heart of Mathematics.
-She serves as coordinator for the Math Major, Applied Math Minor and Math Minor and was nominated for SNHU's Excellence in Teaching Award in 2010, 2011 and 2012.
-D'Agostino received her Bachelor of Arts in Anthropology from Bard College, her Master of Arts in Teaching Mathematics from Smith College, her Master of Arts in Mathematics from Dartmouth College and her Doctor of Philosophy in Mathematics from Dartmouth College.
+An associate professor of mathematics at SNHU since 2009, Dr. Susan D'Agostino designed the Mathematics Major, Applied Mathematics Minor, and Mathematics Minor.
+D’Agostino also designed and teaches mathematics courses including Calculus I, Calculus II, Calculus III, Differential Equations, Applied Statistics, Discrete Mathematics, Applied Linear Algebra, Advanced Linear Algebra, Real Analysis, Abstract Algebra, Regression Analysis, Error-correcting Codes, Topology, Mathematical Modeling, and The Heart of Mathematics.
+She serves as coordinator for the Math Major, Applied Math Minor, and Math Minor and has been nominated for SNHU's Excellence in Teaching Award every year since her arrival.
+D'Agostino received her Bachelor of Arts in Anthropology from Bard College, her Master of Arts in Teaching Mathematics from Smith College, and her Doctor of Philosophy in Mathematics from Dartmouth College.

 A lecturer of Mathematics, William Kratochvil joined SNHU in 2007after spending 37 years in the private sector working in or managing research and product developmental laboratories.
 Courses taught include Algebra, Finite Math, Statistics, Calculus as well as Physics.